agnesnoy/SerraLINE/README.md

                        OVERVIEW
                        --------

-SerraLINE is a software for the calculation of bending angles at different lengths (in bp steps)) from the global molecular contour of simulations of DNA.
-This molecular contour filters out local irregularities caused by the helical periodicity of DNA.
+SerraLINE is a software that calculates bending angles, width, height, aspect ratio and deviatin from planarity of DNA molecules using the global molecular contour WrLINE.
-For instance, the molecular contours were calculated by WrLINE, but any contour with the required format could be processed by SerraLINE.

-Closed (circular) and opened (linear) DNAs can be processed by SerraLINE, but the user is required to specify this in the input file SerraLINE.in.

-The standard method consists in bending angles being obtained through tangent vectors constructed between two consecutive base-pairs along the curvature, where the tangent vector of the last base-pair is lost in case of opened structures.
-This causes to have (N-1)(N-2)/2 bendings for opened structures, whereas N(N-1) for closed structures, where the tangent vectors of all base-pairs can be obtained.
+The molecular contour WrLINE defines a point for each bp.

+SerraLINE can process closed (circular) and opened (linear) DNAs.

+Bending angles are measured between two tangent vectors that can be separated by different number of bps (or points).

+Tangent vectors are constructed by the vectors joining two points that can be consecutive or arbitrarily separated.
+This latter option is included to further approach microscopy imaging and analysis with a measurable limited resolution.

+SerraLINE can project the WrLINE contour to the plane that best fits the molecule or to the given region specified by the user.
+This projection method mimics experiments where structures are visualized on a two dimensional plane.
+Then, quantities such as width, height, aspect ratio (width/height) and deviation from planarity can be calculated.

+For both options (projection or not), bending angles are calculated following the same criteria.

 SerraLINE is composed of two main programs:

-  - SerraLINE: Main process that calculates bending angles at different lengths (in bp steps) and outputs averages and standard deviations of these angles.
+  - SerraLINE: Main program that calculates bending angles at different lengths (in bp steps) and outputs averages and standard deviations of these angles.
+               When the projection is actived, then it outputs width, height, aspect ratio and deviation from planarity

-  - Extract: Supportive process which filters out angles at a particular length of interest (indicated by the user) and sorts out the positions according to the hinge point.
+  - Extract: Supportive process which filters out angles at a particular length of interest (indicated by the user) and sorts out the positions according to the middle point.

-Additionally to the standard method, SerraLINE can project the input structure to the plane that best fits the molecule or a given region specified by the user.
-This projection method mimics experiments where structures are visualized on a two dimensional plane, and quantities such as width, height and aspect ratio (width/height) can be calculated.
-SerraLINE can also measure the planarity of structures by calculating the average distance between 3D atom positions to the best fitted plane.

-Tangent vectors can also be defined as the line that connects base-pair i with base-pair j=i+l, where the user can specify the parameter l.
-The porpuse of defining this "tangent length" l, is to further approach single molecule experiments, where bendings are usually measured with an equivalent process.

-For both methods (projection or not), bending angles are calculated following the same criteria.

 An example is provided for running SerraLINE and processing results.